adeebatak11/icu_mortality/notes.md

     -   Outliers

-5. Model of choice: (1) Penalized logistic regression (2) Logistic regression + XGBoost + SHAP
+    2. Model of choice: (1) Penalized logistic regression (2) Logistic regression + XGBoost + SHAP

-    How do you minimize bias?\
+        -   How do you minimize bias?

+        -   How well does your model discriminate?

+        -   Is your model calibrated?

-    From each article, we defined five signaling items to indicate potential bias.
+        -   From each article, we defined five signaling items to indicate potential bias.
 We elaborate on these items in Table A.2:

-    (1) unclear or biased validation of model performance,
+        1.  unclear or biased validation of model performance,

-    (2) difference in whether data-driven variable selection was performed (yes/no) before applying LR and ML algorithms,
+        2.  difference in whether data-driven variable selection was performed (yes/no) before applying LR and ML algorithms,

-    (3) difference in handling of continuous variables before applying LR and ML algorithms,
+        3.  difference in handling of continuous variables before applying LR and ML algorithms,

-    (4) different predictors considered for LR and ML algorithms,
+        4.  different predictors considered for LR and ML algorithms,

-    (5) whether corrections for imbalanced outcomes where used only for LR or only for ML algorithms\
+        5.  whether corrections for imbalanced outcomes where used only for LR or only for ML algorithms\

 6.